bruceyboy86/finance-demo/README.md

-# Computershare recruitment coding challenge
+# Finance demo

-Challenged to create a web app capable of displaying stocks, news, trading prices etc baes on the company ID.
+Originally created as a challenge for a job interview

 ## Example